patryklbn/portfolio-assessment/project2.md

 ### Improvments

-This week, my work has significantly improved compared to last week, mostly by adapting solutions to the mistakes I made in the previous week.

 When I create a branch for a new feature, I immediately check if I'm on the correct branch and if there are no other upstreams to the remote branches.
 I start using git commands in the terminal to double-check everything and rely less on the IDE.
 First, I create a new branch with the git command `git checkout -b name-of-branch`, then I check if my new branch doesn't have any remote upstreams by using `git branch -vv`, and then I check if there are no uncommitted changes on my local machine by using `git status`.
 Even though the git interface in Visual Studio is good and provides those functionalities, I think it's good to be familiar with the git commands, and I plan to operate using them from now on.

 Separating the business logic layer from the data and presentation layers significantly improved my application of the principles of clean code.
-Creating a new class, VehiclesServices, allows me to isolate these three layers, resulting in a more straightforward approach.
+Creating a new class, `VehiclesServices`, allows me to isolate these three layers, resulting in a more straightforward approach.
 Now, if I want to enhance my feature, I don't need to make changes in different layers because they don't rely on themselves.
-This approach also makes testing easier; for example, implementing a filtering method in `VehiclesServices` class instead of `VehiclesPage` allows me to test this method.
+This approach also makes testing easier, for example, implementing a filtering method in `VehiclesServices` class instead of `VehiclesPage` allows me to test this method.

 Implementing a new class also allowed me to overcome my problem with mock testing.
-Dependency Injection, by passing the `IVehicles` interface of the VehiclesDB class, enables me to test the `VehiclesServices` methods without using an actual database.
+Dependency Injection, by passing the `IVehicles` interface of the `VehiclesDB` class, enables me to test the `VehiclesServices` methods without using an actual database.
 Last week, I thought that the problem was with my tests, and I'm happy that I didn't give up on mock testing because I learned about dependency injection, interfaces, and how they work.

+My code review method has also improved.
+By adding comments to specific lines of code, I believe it can help the person whose code I am reviewing understand which parts my suggestions are referencing.

+### Conclusion

+This week, my work has significantly improved compared to last week, mostly by adapting solutions to the mistakes I made the previous week.
+I'm more familiar with Git commands and the process of pushing local branches to the remote repository.
+Implementing a three-layer architecture has helped me understand the structure of the application, and isolating these layers and implementing an interface have helped me overcome my problem with mock testing.
+Code reviewing went much more smoothly for me this week, and the group seems to be more cohesive.
+To fix the problem with the process of reviewing, we decided as a team to move our Kanban board from Zube.io to the GitHub repository and add different columns, like 'Ready for Code Review,' so anyone can see which branches are ready for reviewing.